tomtom-international/tomtom-navigation-android-examples/tomtom-navigation-offline-examples/README.md

   <img align="center" src="assets/nav-sdk-offline.png" width="400"/>
 </div> <br>

-This is a reference implementation of the Android [Offline Navigation Use Case tutorial](https://developer.tomtom.com/navigation/android/build-a-navigation-app/building-an-offline-navigation-app) for the TomTom Navigation SDK.
+This is a reference implementation of the Android [Offline Navigation Use Case Tutorial](https://developer.tomtom.com/navigation/android/build-a-navigation-app/building-an-offline-navigation-app) for the TomTom Navigation SDK.

 It does not include integration of the TPEG traffic module described in the tutorial.

-An empty NDS store is included and this is populated using the device location, loading relevant map regions around the current location.
+An empty NDS map is included.
+Map data around the device location will be downloaded and installed.
+Please be patient, as this may take several minutes to complete, depending on the internet connection speed of the device.
 For more information on offline map updates see the [guide](https://developer.tomtom.com/navigation/android/guides/offline/quickstart).

 ## Features

-- Auto-download offline map for region around the user location
+- Automatically download offline map data around the user's location
-- Long press on the map to start a navigation
+- Long press on the map to plan a route
-- Tap on the search result to start a navigation
+- Tap on the route for a guidance demo with the following features
-- Navigation view
     - Next instruction view
     - Route line progress view
     - Estimated time of arrival (ETA) view